 The key component to a conviction for petty theft is an intent to commit a theft.
 If that intent is not present then you cannot be convicted of petty theft.
 For example, an individual enters a store without intending to take anything.
 While perusing the selection, the individual grabs ear rings they like, and places it in their bag, but forgot that they put it there.
 They may be able to avoid a criminal charge for theft based on the fact that there was no intent to commit a theft, it was a complete accident.

 - In California, it is very easy to be wrongfully accused.
 There are a plethora of reasons why someone would falsely accuse another person, but the general motives include rage, jealously, and revenge.
 If you have been wrongfully accused of petty theft contact an attorney from Orange County Criminal Attorney immediately.
 We have represented wrongfully accused individuals before and will fight to protect your freedom.

 People are sometimes accused by mistake, without any malice on the part of the accuser.
 For example a security guard may have mistakenly believed they observed you taking an item and hiding it in your bag, when you did not.
-If that is the case your OCCA attorney can raise that defense, and in all likelihood have your case thrown out before it goes any further.
+If that is the case your Orange County Crimainl Attorney can raise that defense, and in all likelihood have your case thrown out before it goes any further.